chuckstack/chuckstack.github.io/src-ls/postgres-convention/trigger-convention.md

 - Example trigger definition name: `t10100_stk_created_updated_tbl_stk_actor`
 - The conventions of starting both the trigger function and definition name with the `txxxxx` sequence is not required; however, it is convenient when navigating larger databases
 - Use `\dft private.*` in psql to list all trigger functions
-- While it is possible to have two triggers share the same sequence but have different function names, this situation is discouraged
+- It is possible to have multiple triggers share the same sequence but have different function names
+  - Since not all triggers are applied to all tables, using different triggers with the same sequence can be convenient to further promote conventions
+  - Take care when duplicating sequences to ensure you do not create confusion

 Here are the recommended trigger sequence conventions: